JNRowe/jnrowe-misc/doc/removed.rst

 ``notmuch``
 '''''''''''

-    There is an ``ebuild`` upstream for ``notmuch`` now, and the local version will be removed.
-The upgrade path is incredibly ugly and some features are not supported, but this is a final decision as shadowing is even nastier.
+    There is now an upstream ``ebuild`` for ``notmuch``, and the local version will be removed at some point.
+The upgrade path is incredibly ugly and some features are not supported, so this situation may last sometime.

 :Reason: Moved to ``::shadow``
 :Commit: 66e7659e2d393dff924062b06348bd4f6cb51043